-In this article, we learn about on-the-job training in detail, including its benefits, examples, and implementation strategies.
+In this article, we learn about on-the-job training in detail, including its benefits, examples, and implementation strategies and also see how Whatfix can power OJT across workflows with guided, measurable, and in-context support.

 What Is On-the-Job Training?